 olive oil and salt and pepper

-- Remove as much of the outer skin of the garlic as you can without it falling apart then cut away the very top so that the cloves are just exposed.
+- If you don’t have roasted garlic: Remove as much of the outer skin of the garlic as you can without it falling apart then cut away the very top so that the cloves are just exposed.
 Place the garlic bulb inside a piece of foil and drizzle over some olive oil (about a tsp) then grind over a little salt.
 Wrap the foil up tightly and tuck the parcel in besides the beetroot.

 - Tip the yoghurt into a bowl.
 Zest the lemon and put 3/4 of it into the bowl of yoghurt then halve the lemon and squeeze in the juice.
-Once the beetroots are done carefully remove the garlic parcel, squeeze the cloves from their skins and into the yoghurt.
+Once the beetroots are done carefully remove the garlic parcel, squeeze the cloves from their skins and into the yoghurt (or add 2tbs of ready made roasted garlic).
 Grind over a little salt then stir everything together.

 - Spread the yoghurt onto a serving dish and top with the hasselback beetroots then scatter with the crispy chickpeas and the rest of the lemon zest.
 Sprinkle over a little chopped parsley if you have it and finish with some flaked sea salt or regular salt if you don’t have flakes.